 As News Director, Michael Hibblen oversees daily news coverage for KUAR News.
 He handles assignments for the news staff, helps develop story ideas and edits news copy.
 Michael is responsible for starting a news-sharing network between public radio stations in Arkansas.
 He is also a regular panelist on AETN's Arkansas Week, where journalists discuss issues in the news.

 A native of North Little Rock, Michael started in radio in 1988, spending his first five years as a DJ for music stations in central and northeast Arkansas.
 After an internship in 1993 at the C-SPAN Cable Network in Washington, DC, he transitioned to news, working for commercial radio stations KARN in Little Rock, WRVA in Richmond, Virginia and WIOD in Miami, Florida.
 In 2000, Michael became a nationally heard, Miami-based reporter for CBS Radio News, covering major stories in the region, including the anthrax attack at a tabloid publisher, an international custody fight over Cuban boy Elian Gonzalez, a plane crash in the Bahamas that killed R&B singer Aaliyah and the 2000 presidential election recount.
 He was hired by the Miami Herald with the launch of its radio department in 2003, which provides local newscasts for NPR station WLRN.
-Initially he worked as morning anchor, later becoming assistant news director.
+Initially he worked as morning anchor, later becoming department editor, then assistant news director.
 He also wrote frequently for the newspaper.